rhythmus/MyMacSetup/MacApps.md

 - [Cyberduck](http://cyberduck.ch/)  — The ftp client of choice.
 - [Fontcase](http://www.bohemiancoding.com/fontcase/) 
 - ~~[Memory Sweeper Pro](https://itunes.apple.com/be/app/memory-sweeper-pro/id440010327)~~  — With a new machine clocking in @ 16Gb of RAM, I hope I won’t need this once indispensable utility any longer…
+- Maybe it’s a good time to start using [Alfred](http://www.alfredapp.com/) .

 ## Scanning & OCR
 - [VueScan](http://www.hamrick.com/) — I still have (and use) my everlasting Agfa SnapScan e50 (which I bought in 1997!).
 Agfa (our Belgian pride graphics company) discontinued its consumer scanner product line back in 2001 — and support for their drivers with it.
 VueScan came to my rescue as the powerhouse generic scanning app.